 this was a very awesome toy. for starters, it was a board game. don’t picture

-I googled this toy and didn’t find anything that looks like it. maybe it never existed and that’s the reason I didn’t get it haha. the 3 Wise Men and Santa can’t recall anything.
+I googled this toy and couldn’t find anything that looks remotely like it. maybe it never existed and that’s the reason I didn’t get it haha. the 3 Wise Men and Santa can’t recall anything.

 there were many things that I asked for and got… like 13 Dead End Drive or a Scrabble. there were also many other things I didn’t ask for but that I got and LOVED like a bike with green tires. so it was never like: ash, I didn’t get any present this Christmas.